Traditional vs.Internet Marketing

 Cons of Traditional Marketing

-- Difficult to track results: Traditional marketing is a lot like throwing things against the wall and hoping they stick.
+It is difficult to track results when using common older forms of marketing.
+Traditional marketing is a lot like throwing things against the wall and hoping they stick.
 It is tough to track real quantitative results.

 What Is Internet Marketing?

 Internet marketing is the process of promoting your product or service online.
-Internet marketing isn't limited to online businesses, such as a blogger or e-commerce store owner.
-Even brick and mortar business can, and should, use the Internet for marketing purposes.
+Internet marketing isn't limited to online businesses, such as a blogger or an e-commerce store owner.
+Even brick and mortar businesses can, and should, use the internet for marketing purposes.

 Pros of Internet Marketing